 Well-Made – Buying from a well-known brand has its perks, including a track record of making long-lasting furniture.

-Key Takeaway: The Alenya by Signature Design is a comfortable, large pull-out sleeper that is well made and stylish.
+Key Takeaway: The Alenya is a comfy, large pull-out sleeper that is well made and stylish.
 The only drawback is delivery, which can be less than satisfactory, with damaged couches and unreachable customer service.
-But for the most part, this sleeper is a worthy investment.
+But for the most part, this model is a worthy investment.

 6. Walsunny Modern Faux Leather Couch

-The Walsunny is a sofa bed with faux leather upholstery material that is designed for the modern apartment.
-While it isn’t the most comfy sleeper, as it’s only a sofa/futon-type bed, it does offer a modern style with a minimalist approach.
+The Walsunny with faux leather upholstery material is designed for a modern apartment.
+While it isn’t the comfiest sleeper, as it’s only a sofa/futon-type bed, it does offer a modern style with a minimalist approach.

-Included in this it the great hidden cup-holder, like the back seat of a car.
+Included in this is the great hidden cup holder, like the back seat of a car.
 It’s big enough to seat two adults or for a single adult to sleep on.
 It’s an inexpensive solution to small-space seating and occasional sleeping problems.

 Hidden Cupholders – Jus, like the back seat of a luxury car, the backrest has a hidden armrest in the middle that flips down to reveal two cupholders.

-High-Quality Materials (for the price) – With faux leather upholstery material, sturdy padding and chrome legs (finished metal), the design is stylish yet durable.
+High-Quality Materials (for the price) – With faux leather upholstery material, sturdy padding, and chrome legs (finished metal), it is stylish yet durable.

 Perfect for Small Spaces

 Returns and Warranty – 30 Days free replacements or returns and a one-year warranty.